juhasev/sample-ninja-help/edit-project-links-entry-link.md

 #### Step 4 - Verify hash parameter

 When you receive link you must verify that the Sample Ninja supplied hash is correct.
-These examples use real hash and you can use these to verify your own hash calculations.
+These examples use real computed hash values so that you can verify your own hash calculations against these examples:

 Example: Hash result using **SHA-1** algorithm with secret **MySecretPasscode**